Trustee Audit Guide

 - Review savings bank records to see that all interest is properly recorded.

-- Review deposits and withdrawals and compare to amounts shown in the Cash Receipts and Cash Disbursements Books.
+- Review deposits and withdrawals and compare to amounts shown in the Cash Receipts and Cash Disbursements Book or check register.

-- Check to see that the balance in the passbook or bank statement agrees with the balance shown on the financial statement.
+- Verify that the balance in the bank statement agrees with the balance shown on the financial statement.

-- Check to see that the signatures authorizing the withdrawals are the signatures authorized by the affiliate’s constitution.
+- Verify that the signatures authorizing the withdrawals are the signatures authorized by the affiliate’s constitution.

-- Trace all transfers between the savings account and the checking account to see that all such transfers have been properly deposited.
+- Trace all transfers between the savings account, checking account and all other bank accounts to verify that all such transfers have been properly deposited.

-Union Officers and members may be reimbursed for expenses relating to union activities.
-These expenses must be documented by a report or other itemized list showing payee, amount, nature of expense and applicable invoices or receipts.
-The expense report or list must be signed when submitted by the individual requesting reimbursement and approved by the appropriate supervisor or officer.
+Union Officers, members and employees may be reimbursed for expenses relating to union activities.
+These expenses must be documented by a report showing payee, amount, nature of expense, specific union purpose and applicable original invoices or receipts.
+The expense report must be signed when submitted by the individual requesting reimbursement and approved by the appropriate officer or supervisor.
 The reimbursement must be authorized in the minutes.

-- Review the expense reports or submitted lists for a) authorization, b) supporting documentation, c) nature of expense, d) signature of individual submitting request for reimbursement and e) signature of approving authority.
+- Review the expense reports for a) authorization, b) original supporting documentation, c) nature of expense, d) signature of individual submitting request for reimbursement and e) signature of approving authority.

 - Compare for compliance with affiliate’s policy for reimbursement of expenses, e.g., per diem, automobile mileage and other limitations and restrictions.